hopanoid/Enzyme-Reaction-Dynamics-Tutorial/docs/source/4-settle_system.rst

         restraintmask = '!@H=&!:WAT,Na+' !
 Restraints on the solute heavy atom /

 We are aiming to preserve the heavy atom positions, for this we are using a small restraint (10 kcal/mol/A^2) on the protein's heavy atom.
-You can commentout the highlighted lines (just add ! in the begining) if you wanna minimise all atoms.
+You can comment out the highlighted lines (just add ! at the beginning) if you want to minimise all atoms.

 2. Thermalisation
         * Kinetic energy or say the dynamics of the atoms increased step-wise